 Keep your words simple, yet powerful.
 They are intended to inspire, to motivate, and to attract.

 When one of our Fractional Integrators is working with a new client on their Business Blueprint, it's common for the client to have a vague, intangible vision.
 A vague, intangible vision might sound good in theory, but in practice, it falls short of offering a description of the future in which you are successful.

-And in this situation, the vision is about a future state of your community, your company, and your world.
+And in this situation, the vision is about the future state of your community, your company, and your world.

 When we are working with a new client on their vision, we might ask them to describe what it looks like in 10 years if you are successful.
 These descriptions are how we turn a vague vision into something tangible because we can actually see what success looks like.

 Sometimes, when we ask these visionary leaders to describe the future, they tell about themselves.
 This is what "I" look like and this is what the company looks like.

 While this is important, it's more beneficial to focus outward to the impact you make on the company's customers, the community, or the world.
 This is what we consider the "big vision."
 The big vision is what inspires your team and gets them thinking like you.
 The big vision is what connects your customers to you.

 A vision is useless when it sits in a desk drawer gathering dust.
 It's useless if your team never sees it or forgets what you're all about.
 A vision has no power if, six months from now, you've deviated from the course.